Acide urique | Clinique Omicron Québec

 Diagnostic approach

-The diagnosis of hyperuricemia is biological and only requires a fasting plasma uric acid level to be established.
-The diagnostic approach then aims to identify the dominant mechanism (overproduction or underexcretion), the underlying causes, and potentially affected target organs.
+The diagnosis of hyperuricemia is a biological one, requiring only a fasting plasma assay to be established.
+The diagnostic approach then aims to identify the dominant mechanism (overproduction or underexcretion), the underlying causes and the target organs potentially affected.

 | Review | Indication | Clinical contribution |